turingschool-examples/frontend-mod-1-prework/day_3/questions.md

 >}

 6. Other than an `if` statement, can you think of any other ways we might want to use a conditional statement?
->Perhaps something that doesn't just tell the program which code block to run, but with its condition could tell the program to run a whole set or code blocks to run, or activate a different set of choices for the program to work through.
+>Perhaps something that doesn't just tell the program which code block to run, but with its condition could tell the program to run a whole set of code blocks to run, or activate a different set of choices for the program to work through.